Shopify/liquid/tags/iteration.md

 ### limit

-Exits the for loop at a specific index.
+Limits the loop to the specified number of iterations.

 ```liquid
 {% raw %}